cskang0121/tiktok-immersion-2023-instant-messaging-system/README.md

 * [Assignment Criteria](https://bytedance.sg.feishu.cn/docx/P9kQdDkh5oqG37xVm5slN1Mrgle)

 ## More
-* Invited to "An Evening with TikTok 2023" career and networking event (an exclusive event for participants who successfully completed TikTok Immersion 2023).
-Attendees of this event will be benefit from an **accelerated hiring process** .
+* Invited to "An Evening with TikTok 2023" career and networking event (an exclusive event for participants who successfully completed TikTok Tech Immersion 2023).
+Attendees of this event will be benefit from an **accelerated hiring process**.
 * For more information, please refer to : https://bytedance.sg.feishu.cn/docx/GYDidToofo7jbqxoTFXlcyHpgEf

 ## Certificate Of Completion